 Under section 49 of the SFA, a party found guilty of any offence will generally be liable to a fine not exceeding $5,000 and, in the case of a second or subsequent conviction, to a fine not exceeding $10,000 or up to 3 months’ imprisonment, or to both.

-The National Environment Agency is the primary regulatory body overseeing food hygiene and hawker standards in Singapore.
+The Singapore Food Agency is a national authority entrusted with the mission of ensuring food safety and food security in Singapore.
 More information on the sale of food and hawker regulatory standards may be found at its website.